interest-protocol/reaptos/README.md

-# @interest-protocol/raptos
+# @interest-protocol/reaptos

-A sdk for DApp development on Aptos chain
+React Aptos lib for DApp development on Aptos chain

 ## Hot to use